 If you need inspiration on where to travel in 2020, then look no further – Rough Guides’ new book reveals 100 of the most extraordinary places to visit in the world – the ultimate travel bucket list.

 The Rough Guide to the 100 Best Places on Earth is being published on 1st September and is filled with spectacular photography sure to fill you with wanderlust.
-If you can’t wait that long, read on for a sneak peek of the book, which you can pre-order from today!
+If you can’t wait that long, read on for a sneak peek of the book, which you can order now!